skibon02/sparkles/README.md

 Primary focus now - is a dedicated app for real-time event simultaneous streaming from multiple applications.
 It will also allow to remove dependency from protobuf protocol libraries.

 ## ✧ Known issues and limitations
+✧ External events: 127 overlapping range events are supported per source ✧ External events: 255 unique event names per source
-✧ Currently can have only 256 unique event names per thread
+✧ External events: Missed events due to lack of time sync points are dropped ✧ Events: 256 unique event names per thread
-✧ Currently up to 256 opened but not closed ranges at a time are supported (mostly enough)
-✧ Cannot specify UDP address to listen on
-✧ Proper usage of sparkles-macro::range_event_start!("name") emits warning
-✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems)
+✧ Events: Up to 256 overlapping ranges at a time are supported ✧ Events: Timestamp wrap-around is not handled well for 32-bit systems ✧ UDP streaming: Realtime viewing events may feel laggy (~100ms intervals) because of waiting for time sync points ✧ UDP streaming: Cannot specify UDP address to listen on
-✧ Naive handling for bad network conditions: if at least one packet lost, the whole tracing data packet is dropped.
+✧ UDP streaming: Naive handling for bad network conditions: if at least one packet lost, the whole tracing data packet is dropped.
-✧ Congestion control is not implemented for UDP streaming
+✧ UDP streaming: Congestion control is not implemented ✧ Proper usage of sparkles-macro::range_event_start!("name") emits warning

 ## ✧ Crate features